What are Accrued Expenses

 Accrued Expenses Definition

 Accrued expenses are an example of accruals in accounting.
 They are expenses that have been incurred but have not yet been paid.
-These expenses are recognized in the accounting books as they are incurred, even if payment has not been made yet.
+These expenses are recognised in the accounting books as they are incurred, even if payment has not been made yet.

 Examples of accrued expenses include: